Contraception: natural family planning

 - using an electric blanket.

-If you chart your daily temperature, you will notice that following ovulation your BBT will rise by 0.2-0.5 degrees Celsius.
-Once you have recorded temperature rises for 3 consecutive days (all of which exceed the previous 6 recordings), you can safely have intercourse.
-This means that you can only have sex in the phase of your menstrual cycle after ovulation (i.e. for about 12 out of 28 days).
+If you chart your daily temperature correctly, you will notice that after ovulation your BBT will rise by 0.2-0.5 degrees Celsius.
+Once you have recorded temperature rises for 3 consecutive days (all of which exceed the previous 6 recordings), it’s likely that you are no longer in the fertile phase.
+So, it’s considered safe to have sex from this time until your period starts (i.e. only for about 12 out of 28 days each cycle).

 Cervical mucus method